Injured in an Industrial Accident? Here's What You Should Do.

 Call Our New Mexico Work Injury Attorneys at (888) 493-1629

 Whether you are an employee and work part-time or full-time, and even if you’re an independent contractor or are self-employed, you can get experienced insight from our team at Arnold & Itkin.
-We’re ready to discuss your legal options so you can get the support and care you need after a workplace accident, injury, or illness.
+We’re ready to discuss your legal options so you can get the support and care you need after a New Mexico workplace accident, injury, or illness.

 When your future seems uncertain, when medical bills are piling up, and when you’re left dealing with the aftermath of a work injury, you need a team you can count on to handle everything while you focus your energy on healing.
 That’s Arnold & Itkin.
 We have the resources to investigate New Mexico work accident claims and the experience to handle workers’ comp and personal injury cases that maximize your recovery.